* Please note: o-ring backing studs are not suitable for lip piercings *

-The two different measurements that you need to know before buying cartilage earrings from Metal Lotus are:
+The two different measurements that you need to know before buying a single flare plug with an o-ring backing from Metal Lotus are:

 The easiest way to obtain these measurements is to simply ask your piercer to help you, but if that isn't an option you're not out of luck.